alpersonalwebsite/react/08_redux.md

 #### Architectural advice...

 Currently, our `comments` piece of state is an array of objects.
-This is "good enough" for this App, however, it doesn´t scale neither perform properly for big projects.
+This is "good enough" for this App, however, it doesn't scale neither perform properly for big projects.
 You should always opt for objects with IDs as keys (aka, normalized state) instead of array.

 Using `lodash`, we can take advantage of `_.mapKeys(object, key)`.
 So, in our reducer first we will import `import _ from "lodash";` and then, we will change...